friends-of-presta/security-advisories/_posts/2023-04-25-askforaquote.md

 ---
 layout: post
-title: "[CVE-2023-27843] Improper neutralization of an SQL parameter in askforaquote module for PrestaShop"
+title: "[CVE-2023-27843] Improper neutralization of a SQL parameter in askforaquote module for PrestaShop"
 categories: modules
 author:
 - 202-ecommerce.com